nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

   assigned to any person or to display a people that have not been assigned to that task.
   * Pros: Users can easily view all the tasks that are currently unassigned at the same time, instead of having to execute `findtask` to search for unassigned tasks one at a time.
-  * Cons: None, because this is an additional feature proposed that will complement Alternative.
+  * Cons: None, because this is an additional feature proposed that will complement Alternative 1.

 ### 3.7 Help Window